 Hallmarks of a Notre Dame de Namur Learning Community

 The Hallmarks describe the essential characteristics, values, and activities of a Notre Dame learning community, and help to answer the question, “What makes NDNU a Notre Dame de Namur school?”
 The Sisters of Notre Dame de Namur, in collaboration with its learning communities, answered this question by developing a series of seven living statements that inform the activities of our university community.
 Learn more about the Hallmarks.

 Notre Dame de Namur University was founded by the Sisters of Notre Dame de Namur and the values espoused by the Sisters continue to inspire the university.
 Our Core Values—community, diversity, excellence, goodness, integrity, justice, learning, service—are closely linked to the Hallmarks of a Notre Dame de Namur Learning Community developed by the Sisters in collaboration with NDNU and other SNDdeN learning communities.
 These values should be considered in the context of the Hallmarks.
 Learn more about our Core Values.

 The NDNU Board of Trustees approved a Catholic Identity Statement in May 2012 to express how NDNU’s Catholic heritage informs and directs the mission of the university.
 This is a living document, expressing the university’s mission and identity in the light of today’s world and conditions, and like the university itself, will undoubtedly evolve and adapt as conditions change.
 Read our Catholic Identity Statement.

-The NDNU Strategic Plan was approved by the Board of Trustees in 2007 and has been updated several times since then.
+The most recent NDNU Strategic Plan was approved by the Board of Trustees in 2015.
 Read the Strategic Plan.